 Logos contain two elements, a symbol, and a wordmark.
-Contingent on the type of name your brand has, you can utilize a logotype, particularly if your brand’s name is unique.
-If your company has a generic name however, it is recommended to stick with something that people can identify your business with.
+If your brand’s name is a unique business name, you can incorporate a logotype according to its type.
+If your company has a generic name, however, it is recommended to stick with something that people can identify your business with.

 Keep It Flexible And Not Overcomplicated

 When designing your business logo, try to keep it quirky, interesting, and simple.
 For instance, look at FedEx’s design.
 It is a straightforward logotype with a rotate.
 The image uses negative space to generate an arrow that indicates precision, speed, and direction.
 The color in the “Ex” was changed to signify its brand as a form of shipping.
 The same goes for Amazon that utilizes its name that also indicates its broad inventory with the use of a small arrow that points from the A to the Z.